laboon/CS1632_Fall2017/deliverables/5/deliverable5.md

 java -jar ~/checkstyle/checkstyle-7.0-all.jar -c ./google_checks_modified.xml ~/pitt/CS1632/*.java
 ```

-For the summary, include a listing of the issues you found with your code and .
+For the summary, include a listing of the issues you found with your code.
 This should not be more than a few paragraphs.

 Include screenshots of both the FINAL findbugs and checkstyle output (should have no errors for either).